mrsutharsuresh/omnidoc/CONTRIBUTING.md

-# Contributing to OmniDoc
+# Contributing to DocNexus

-Thank you for your interest in contributing to OmniDoc!
+Thank you for your interest in contributing to DocNexus!
 We welcome contributions from everyone.

 ## Getting Started